 - Under RERA, regulatory bodies and courts of appeal will establish in each state to resolve disputes between builders and buyers.
 Any person harmed by any address can expect a resolution of the appeal within 120 days.

 - Previously, builders often sold projects that did not have all authorizations, which caused many problems for buyers.
-Under RERA, builders and agents will have to register with the regulator, disclose.
+Under RERA, builders and agents will have to register with the regulator, and disclose.
 All details about the project, and may sell projects only after the necessary authorizations have been obtained.

 - Previously, many developers promoted their projects with false commitments and offers.
-However, according to RERA, each advertisement will have to bear the RERA registration number.
+However, according to RERA, each advertisement will have to bear the RERA Dubai registration number.

 It is mandatory that all builders and agents register with the RA (Regulatory Authority) after its establishment.
 They will also ask to register their projects along with all the information.
-Including the financial statements, the copy of the legal title, and other documents.
+Including the financial statements, a copy of the legal title, and other documents.
 Publication of which, they will receive a registration number for the project.